Smooth butterfly ray: Lifecycle

-These rays invest a large amount of energy into reproduction and only give birth to a few offspring; however, they give birth on a yearly basis.
+These rays invest a large amount of energy in reproduction and only give birth to a few offspring; however, they give birth on a yearly basis.
 They use internal fertilization which is the process of the male inserting his claspers into the female's cloaca to fertilize the eggs.
 The offspring take between two and four months to develop inside the mother.
 They use aplacental uterine viviparity and the young are histotrophs.

 The foraging strategy that these rays use is dependent on the abundance of prey in their environments.
 They either use opportunistic feeding where they eat what is available, or they use specialized feeding where they eat a specific organism.
 They tend to feed on larger prey items and swallow them whole; then they enter a long digestion time period where they feed very little or not at all.
-They prey mainly on Teleosts and crustaceans, but have also been noted to consume bivalve mussels and polychaetes.
-They use a structure called the lateral line canal; it is located on the dorsal side from the head to the pectoral fins, and are arranged in a branching pattern.
-The lateral line contains neuromasts that assists the rays in detecting changes in water movement.
+They prey mainly on teleosts and crustaceans, but have also been noted to consume bivalve mussels and polychaetes.
+They use a structure called the lateral line canal; it is located on the dorsal side from the head to the pectoral fins, and is arranged in a branching pattern.
+The lateral line contains neuromasts that assist the rays in detecting changes in water movement.
 The upper jaw consists of 6 to 120 teeth and the lower jaw has 52 to 106 teeth; each jaw contains 6 to 8 simultaneously functioning rows.

 They are hunted by larger predators, such as sharks.
 The great hammerhead specializes in feeding on butterfly rays and is their main predator in some areas.